calculated-health/neuron-docs/docs/data-model/inbound/ch_claim.md

 # ch_claim

-> The medical claim file that contains a variety of codes that indicate clinical diagnosis and procedures on the patient.
+> The medical claim contains a variety of codes that indicate clinical diagnosis and procedures on the patient from a health care billing perspective.
 >

 ## Field Definitions